redlotusaustin/RooSymphony/.roo/rules/01-general-rules.md

   Communicated on: [date and time]
   ----End Update----
   ```
-- **Common Commands:** Standard commands like `/delegate-to`, `/request-review`, `/escalate` should be used consistently as defined in each agent's command list, always respecting the current automation level.
-Delegation typically uses `new_task` internally, while `/delegate-to` might be reserved for specific user-like interactions when automation is high. `/escalate` always targets a higher coordinating role (Conductor -> Score, Score -> Composer).
+- **Common Commands:** Standard commands like `/delegate-to`, `/request-review`, `/escalate` should be used consistently as defined in each agent's command list.
+Delegation typically uses `new_task` internally, while `/delegate-to` might be reserved for specific user-like interactions. `/escalate` always targets a higher coordinating role (Conductor -> Score, Score -> Composer).

 **Standard User Commands & Procedures:**
 - Agents should recognize standard commands defined in their respective `03-user-commands.md` files.
 - **`/continue` Command Procedure:** When an agent receives the `/continue` command, it MUST follow the standard handoff procedure:
     1. Identify its own agent slug/type and current context (Goal/Task ID, mode).
     2. Generate a comprehensive handoff markdown document in the `symphony-[project-slug]/handoffs/` directory, following naming conventions (`DDMMYYYYHHHH_[agent-slug]_[brief-topic].md`).
 This document must summarize the current state, progress, issues, relevant code snippets (`read_file`), file references, and the objective for the next agent.
 Use `write_to_file` to create it and `read_file` to verify.
-    3. Check the current automation level in `symphony-core.md` using `read_file`.
-    4. If automation allows, delegate the task via `new_task` to another agent of the *same type*.
+    3. Delegate the task via `new_task` to another agent of the *same type*.
 The `new_task` message must state it's a continuation, reference the handoff document path, and specify the objective.
 Log the delegation using `append_to_file` append to `agent-interactions.md`.
-    5. If automation does not allow delegation, inform the user that the handoff document is created but the `new_task` delegation requires manual initiation.
-    6. Log all tool calls with rationale as per standard procedure.
+    4. Log all tool calls with rationale as per standard procedure.

 **File System Usage:**
 - **Reserved Directory:** The `symphony-[project-slug]/` folder structure is reserved EXCLUSIVELY for the following file types used by Symphony agents: